mautrix/docs/bridges/src/go/imessage/setup.md

 ### Runtime
 * A computer running a reasonably new version of macOS.
+  * The bridge requires full disk access in privacy settings to read your chat database.
 * A Matrix homeserver that supports application services (e.g. [Synapse](https://github.com/matrix-org/synapse)).
 * A [websocket proxy](https://github.com/tulir/mautrix-wsproxy) to receive